gulshan-100/insitegent/README.md

 # InsiteGent - Swiggy Reviews Analyzer

-An AI-powered web application that categorizes and analyzes Swiggy app reviews using vector embeddings and semantic search.
+An AI-powered web application that categorizes and analyzes Swiggy app reviews using vector embeddings and semantic search with LLM fallback.

 ## Features